bobbleoxs/shantax/content/posts/finding-your-career-niche-pycon-namibia.md

 +++

 On 23 Feb 2023 I gave a short talk at the PyCon Namibia hosted at Kleines Heim in Windhoek.
-It was my first time in Namibia and everything was unfamiliar and exciting.
-I've also volunteered some time at the coding teaching charity [Humble Data's workshop](https://humbledata.org/event/pyconna2023.html).
-I was hugely impressed by the professionalism and diligence from the attendees, some of whom are still at high school!
+It was my first time in Namibia and everything was unfamiliar but exciting.
+I've also volunteered some time at [Humble Data's workshop](https://humbledata.org/event/pyconna2023.html).
+Humble Data is a charity which organises free workshops for people who are outside of the mainstream in the data science and tech industry.
+Over the 4-day conference, I was hugely impressed by the professionalism and diligence from the attendees, some of whom are still at high school!
+I very much look forward to my many return in future.

 ![](/uploads/humbledata.JPG)

-My talk slides on "How To Find Your Career Niche" for PyCon Namibia 2023 can be [downloaded here](https://github.com/bobbleoxs/shantax/raw/master/static/uploads/Finding%20Your%20Career%20Niche%20slides.pdf).
-Until next time!
+Many people asked for my slides after I finished the talk.
+It is a little late but my talk slides on "How To Find Your Career Niche" for PyCon Namibia 2023 can be [downloaded here](https://github.com/bobbleoxs/shantax/raw/master/static/uploads/Finding%20Your%20Career%20Niche%20slides.pdf).
+So long, until next time!

 ![](/uploads/namibiapic.png)